C2DH/maison-du-son/README.md

 This Jekyll project is a collection of biographies of objects, written in a creative and engaging way, using a variety of media.

+## Why do we use Github for this project?

 To work together, we use GitHub, a web-based platform for version control and collaboration.
-It is a place to store, manage, and track changes to files, including code and documents.
-It is used by developers, researchers, and many other professionals.
+It is a place to store, manage, and track changes to files, including code and documents:

-## Why use Github for this project?

 **Collaboration**: Historians and scholars can work together on this research projects and see who did what at a glance.